PolySkills/Sewskii/README.md

-i code stuff for prison & the streets still since 2020
+code for random games atp